Lighthouses, Libraries and Tsundoku: 3 Bright Connections

 Who hasn’t dreamed of reading in a lighthouse tower?

 With the world looking so different right now, lighthouses are a reminder of what abides and endures—faith, generosity, illumination and caring.
 It's a poignant theme for National Library Week this year.

-And, it sounds wonderful to climb the stairs to read in a lighthouse tower—a place that's filled with the sky and the beat of the ocean—and enjoy traveling to a different place.
+And, it sounds wonderful to climb the stairs to read in a lighthouse tower—a place surrounded by the freedom of sky and ocean.
+A way to enjoy traveling to a different place.